CopernicaMarketingSoftware/Documentation/PHPJS/helloworld.md

 ## Assigning data

-Things start to become powerful once you start assigning PHP variables to the Javascript engine.
-It then suddenly makes sense to write scripts:
+Things start to become interesting once you start assigning PHP variables to the Javascript engine.
+The javascript code can use data from PHP context:

 ```php
 <?php